All posts

 Step 2: Form the LLC

-1. Registered agent — A US-based person or company that receives legal and tax documents on behalf of the LLC.
-Required in every state.
-Annual cost ranges from $50 to $300 depending on the provider.
-This address appears on the LLC's public state filing.
+1. Registered agent โ€” A US-based person or company that receives legal and tax documents for the LLC.
+Required in every state. $50 to $300/year.
+This address goes on your public state filing.

-2. Articles of Organization — Filed with the state secretary of state.
-Lists the LLC name, registered agent, and basic structural information.
-Most states process filings within 1-5 business days.
-Expedited processing (24-48 hours) is available in most states for an additional fee.
+2. Articles of Organization โ€” Filed with the secretary of state.
+LLC name, registered agent, basic structure.
+Most states process in 1-5 business days; expedited (24-48 hours) costs extra.

-3. Operating Agreement — Not filed with the state but legally important.
-Defines ownership, management structure, and profit distribution.
-Single-member LLCs still benefit from having one — it establishes the separation between personal and business assets.
-US banks frequently request this document during account opening.
+3. Operating Agreement โ€” Not filed with the state, but important.
+Defines ownership, management, and profit distribution.
+Even single-member LLCs need one.
+It establishes the separation between personal and business assets, and US banks will ask for it when you open an account.

-Formation services handle all three steps.
-Pricing ranges from $297 to $500 for the initial formation package, with annual renewals of $199 to $399 depending on the service tier.
-Full cost breakdown of formation services.
+Formation services handle all three steps. $297 to $500 for the initial package, $199 to $399/year for renewals.
+Full cost breakdown.

 How does your structure score?